 Broke but want to travel alone? — Here’s how

-If, like me, travelling the world is calling out to you but you don’t know where to begin, make this guide your best friend.
+If, like me, travelling the world is also calling out to you but you don’t know where to begin, make this guide your best friend.

 Why travel solo?